 Mary's raison d'etre has always been music.
 Even before drinking from the chalice, Mary's life was centered on singing: from cantoring mass, to her job as a choir director, to her training as an opera singer.
 When the chalice transformed her into a river nymph, her singing voice became more than magical in an artistic sense: when she arrives at the Ohio River in Mississippi Missing, her voice IS magick.
 A patina of musical references flows through her story.
 Check out the following featured songs below, or listen to a full Mississippi Missing companion playlist on Spotify or Apple Music.

-Mary let out a heavy metal scream as she sang the river a new voice of its own.
+Mary’s angry roar morphed into a high A as she began to sing the river a new voice of its own.
 A voice of power, a voice of selfishness, a voice of claiming.

 It was an old hymn, so old that even the language in which it was written had long since been forgotten.
 A song of light in darkness.
 A song of making and becoming.
 A song of promise.

 Mary screwed her courage to the sticking place as she started walking.

 Past the cypress swamps along the horseshoe-shaped lake and the beech trees that lined the banks further into the forest, Mary sang a lilting melody of safety and a rollicking hymn for fruitfulness.

 A song, song, song, agreed the creek with the military cadence of a march.